lowkeyframe/map-note-hover-display-updated/README.md

 It provides some basic customization options in the settings, such as a light theme and a dark theme.

+# Installation

+To install, simply search for the module in the install module section of Foundry or copy the manifest url (https://github.com/lowkeyframe/map-note-hover-display-updated/releases/latest/download/module.json) from the module.json into the manifest URL of the same install module section.

 # Usage

 Just install the package and then opt in for yourself in the settings.
 This package requires each user to opt in if they want to see the hover displays so that it's not annoying for those who don't need it.